The Duties and Responsibilities of Expert Witness

 - The expert’s evidence must be restricted to the technical issues on which the court will be guided by asking for an explanation, or evidence of common professional practice.
 The expert witness must not give opinions as an expert himself would have done in some circumstances.

 - He should co-operate with the expert of the other party or parties in attempting to narrow the technical issues in dispute at the earliest possible stage of the procedure and to eliminate or place in context any peripheral issues.

 - The expert evidence presented to the court should be, the independent product of the expert uninfluenced.

 - An expert witness should believe the facts upon which his opinion is based.
-He should not consider irrelevant objects which might create obstructions to evaluate.
+He should not consider irrelevant objects which might create obstructions to evaluation.

 - An expert witness must make it clear if a case falls out of his domain.

-- Where an expert having conclusions are based on insufficient realistic information he should say so clearly.
+- When an expert having conclusions are based on insufficient realistic information he should say so clearly.

 - An expert should be ready to review his opinion, and if appropriate, to change his mind when he has obtained new data or has accepted the opinion of the other expert.